Employee Referral Program: A Guide to What, Why & How to Build One

 - Higher retention rate: Referrals are 13% more likely to stay at least one year than people hired from career sites and 24% more likely than people hired from job boards.

 - Higher quality of hire: Referred employees not only produce roughly 25% more profit than those sourced from other channels, but they are also significantly more likely to share similar values and fit into the company culture.

 - Improved employee-engagement: Employees who refer job candidates have shown to be significantly more engaged with a company than those who don’t.

 - Reach passive candidates: Some of the hardest (and best) candidates to reach are passive, and your top employees are among a network of other passive candidates, just waiting for an opportunity like yours to scoop them up.

 How to Build an Employee Referral Program

-You know the what and the why, now we’re going to delve into how you can build an employee referral program.
-There’s no perfect way to build your program, but we’ve included some important factors to consider in this guide.
+You know the what and the why, now we’re going to delve into how to build an employee referral program.
+There’s no perfect way to build a program, but we’ve included some important factors to consider in this guide.

 Prioritize your hiring needs

 Depending on the size and growth stage of your company, you may need to prioritize certain hires over others.
 When asking employees to take time out of their day to contact people in their network, make sure their search is well worth the effort.

 If you’re really struggling to hire for a certain role, up the ante with more enticing bonuses or prizes for employees that refer a candidate.
 We’ll touch more on different types of bonuses in a bit.